Brighton Voice: History

 Brighton Voice was one of the many alternative local newspapers that sprung up in the United Kingdom in the 1960s and 1970s.
 With a launching statement describing its aim as "giving a voice to ordinary people" the first issue was published in March 1973.
 It was started by just two people, an academic at the University of Sussex and a printer at the university, for whom the "reason for starting the paper was opposition to state power, locally and nationally" and who claimed to find the "chic radicalism of Brighton insufferably boring".
 The initial team of two rapidly expanded to five and within three months there were up to 50 people volunteering to assist.

-Its operation was made possible by the arrival of inexpensive photolithography that permitted printing without typesetting.
+Its operation was made possible by the arrival of inexpensive offset printing that permitted printing without typesetting.
 Before the arrival of Desktop Publishing it was typed, with the typewritten sections pasted up onto master sheets using Cow Gum, with headlines in Letraset.
 The first 66 issues were in A4, but from issue 67 the Voice changed to A3 newsprint and from Issue 72 to A2 newsprint.
 It was first printed by Voice personnel on a small press owned by a member of the collective and then at a squat in Islington, North London but printing was quickly moved back to Brighton.
 In the early days doing the printing yourself was part of the philosophy of those involved.
 Bankruptcy of the printer and a subsequent suspicious fire meant that printing had to be moved back to London on two occasions, to be printed by another alternative paper, the Islington Gutter Press.
 Later, to accommodate the new format, it was printed in Bristol.

 The Voice was listed in Ulrich's Periodicals Directory and Benn's Media Directory.
 It ceased publication with issue No 132 in July 1989, making it one of the longest-running alternative papers in the United Kingdom.
 By the late 1980s it was facing competition from the growth of commercial listings magazines in Brighton such as The Punter, and the emergence of more extreme anarchist papers such as Brighton Bomber, neither of which has survived.